-Visiting Botswana is a truly remarkable experience that will create lasting memories and awaken a deep passion for Africa.
+A Botswana safari is a truly remarkable experience that will create lasting memories and awaken a deep passion for Africa.
 We hope you're ready!

 We've taken the liberty to answer everything you may need to know about visiting Botswana

 Botswana is a year-round destination, with each season offering unique wildlife opportunities and activities.
 However, one of the best times to visit Botswana is the dry season, from June to October, when the Okavango Delta is in full flood, and you can experience water-based activities like mokoro excursions.
 However, some lodges have a permanent water source at or near the lodge, offering water-based game viewing all year round.

 - Green or Low Season: November to March

 - Shoulder or Mid Season: April to May

 - Dry or Peak Season: June to October

 January to February – Green Season (Low Season)

 March – Green Season (Low)

 Game viewing improves from March as the rains ease and wildlife returns to more accessible dry season areas.
 Vegetation is still thick and the days hot and humid, although not as bad as earlier in the year.
 Bridging the transition from low- to mid-season rates, March is an excellent time to nab that last-minute special.